Feel Your Pain And Master Emotional Regulation

 Here’s the thing about anxiety and depression – they thrive in an environment of emotional chaos.
 When you improve your emotional regulation skills, you’re essentially creating an inhospitable environment for these mental health challenges.

-By learning to manage your emotional responses, you’re less likely to get caught in the downward spirals that often characterize anxiety and depression.
+By learning emotional regulation, you’re less likely to get caught in the downward spirals that often characterize anxiety and depression.
 You’re building a toolkit that helps you navigate difficult feelings without getting overwhelmed by them.

 Emotional regulation isn’t just about managing the bad stuff – it’s also about enhancing the good.
 When you’re better at regulating your feelings, you’re more likely to experience positive feelings more frequently and more intensely.